Most parents use a reward system for kids, from potty training to chores. Here’s why you shouldn’t reward your kids (and what to do instead).

 Tasks need to be age-appropriate in order for kids to actually do them.
 Before using rewards as an incentive to use the potty, think about whether your child even at the right age to do so.
 Even if other kids his age are already using the potty, he may not be ready to do the same.

 Also, give age-appropriate chores.
 Stick to simpler chores a child can do.
 One way to instill a sense of pride at a job well done is to print chore lists.
-I made these that are yours free when you sign up for the newsletter (which subscribers say they love!):
+Get my FREE printable chore lists to help you and your kids organize chores.
+Download it below:

 Pick a good time to ask.